Last Updated on

 So what does ActiveCampaign Actually Do?
 It’s an email marketing platform with automation features meant for serious marketers.
 It also features a solid CRM and the ability to track potential customers through a sales pipeline.

 This question isn’t necessarily fair.
-HubSpot offers just about everything, as long as you’re willing to pay several thousand a year.
+HubSpot offers just about everything including full social media campaign integration, as long as you’re willing to pay several thousand a year.

 ActiveCampaign plans are much more affordable, and offer features that wouldn’t be available on HubSpot until much higher prices.